msshashank1997/pythonassignment/README.md

-# CPU Usage Monitor and Password Strength Checker
+# CPU Usage Monitor, Password Strength Checker, and Configuration Manager

-This project contains two Python scripts: one for monitoring CPU usage and another for checking password strength.
+This project contains three Python scripts: one for monitoring CPU usage, another for checking password strength, and another for managing configuration settings.

 # Prerequisites